knykanen/codetest-mortgageplan/README.md

 Press the `Clean` button and let it run.
 When it has finished, run `package`, which compiles and builds the project.
 After the package is compiled, continue to step 4 in the previous installation guide.

 ## TESTING
-Testing can be done with on the Maven tab in IntelliJ IDE by pressing `Test`.
+Testing can be done on the Maven tab in IntelliJ IDE by pressing `Test`.
 If you have Maven installed on your computer, you can run the command
 `mvn test`
 in the terminal while inside the project folder.